 1. Get Health Insurance

-With the passing of the Affordable Care Act (ACA), all Americans are required to have health insurance as of January 1, 2014.
+With the passing of the Affordable Care Act (ACA), all Americans are required to have health insurance beginning January 1, 2014.
 This tax season will be the first season where people will be penalized if they do not have health insurance.
-The amount of penalties that will be applied will vary based on the individual’s level of income and their standard exemption amount.
+The amount of penalties that will be applied will vary based on the individual’s level of income and his standard exemption amount.
 The minimum penalty will be set at $95.
-However, it will dramatically increase in the subsequent years.
+However, it will dramatically increase in the subsequent following years.
 It is important to get health insurance as soon as possible to avoid any penalties that may arise.
 The open enrollment to sign up for 2015 coverage ends on February 15th.